Crosery/Crosery/README.md

 # Hi 👋, I'm Crosery

-### A passionate student at YangtzeU focusing on AI, Web Spiders, and ROS.
+### A passionate student at YangtzeU focusing on AI, Web Spiders, and ROS2.
 I love learning new technologies and I'm a huge fan of Yuzusoft.
 Ciallo～(∠・ω< )⌒★

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=Crosery" alt="Crosery" /></a> </p>